 PAUL MITCHELL THE SCHOOL will accept transfer hours from other schools based on an evaluation of the student's comprehension of the course material.
-A maximum of 400 hours will be accepted for students who transfer from another school; all transfer students must attend a minimum of 1400 hours at PAUL MITCHELL THE SCHOOL, to obtain the Paul Mitchell culture and educational program.
-For students transferring from another Paul Mitchell School, all transfer hours will be accepted.
+A maximum of 500 hours will be accepted for students who transfer from another school; all transfer students must attend a minimum of 1000 hours at PAUL MITCHELL THE SCHOOL, to obtain the Paul Mitchell culture and educational program.
+For students transferring from another Paul Mitchell School, all transfer hours will be accepted, and there is no minimum requirement for hours attended at this school.
+The school does not accept transfer hours for the 750 instructor training/learning leader programs.

-The cost for transfer students is \$9.00 per hour attended at PAUL MITCHELL THE SCHOOL; this does not include the cost of a complete and current Paul Mitchell student kit.
-The school does not accept transfer hours for cosmetology instructor students.
+The cost for transfer students is \$14.00 per hour attended at PAUL MITCHELL THE SCHOOL; this does not include the cost of a complete and current Paul Mitchell student kit.